Program Description

 Meredith G. Wagner, Ph.D., RDN, LRD, FAND, Nutrition, Dietetics and Exercise Science

-Betsy Cogan, Ph.D., Nutrition, Dietetics and Exercise Science
+Betsy Cogan, Ph.D., RDN, Nutrition, Dietetics and Exercise Science

 Kirsten Theye, Ph.D., Communication Studies and Theatre Art